 - Quality of learning during class

-These are the four factors that I believe are the biggest roadblocks to success in studying for exams.
-Let’s take a look at how each of them can be overcome.never followed the old “two hours for every hour in class” adage; in fact, your comparative denominator with respect to that number is probably around five or six.
+Not having enough time to study is probably the first thing that pops into your mind when you think of constraints.
+Most of us are quite busy; whether it’s a part time job, a club, a significant other, or that pesky need to be comatose for at least six hours a day, something is always vying for your time.
+It probably goes without saying that you’ve never followed the old “two hours for every hour in class” adage; in fact, your comparative denominator with respect to that number is probably around five or six.
 If only there were just a couple hours more to each day!

 Time management is, unfortunately, a zero-sum game.
 Every single use of your time carries with it an opportunity cost.
 When people say “I need to make more time for x,” they actually mean they need to allocate more time for that activity by not doing something else.
 With that in mind, here’s a handy list of things you have the option to stop doing in order to have more study time.